Sage-Bionetworks/challengeutils/scoring_harness/readme.md

 Challenge Template for Python
 =============================

+`challenge.py` is a lightweight script that takes a configuration python script as a parameter to validate and score submissions submitted to evaluation queues in a challenge.

-After following [Challenge Infrastructure](https://docs.synapse.org/articles/challenge_administration.html), a step-by-step guide to building out a challenge, you are now ready to pull submissions from Synapse and interact with them.
+If you are curious about how to start a challenge, please view the step-by-step [Challenge Guide Overview](https://docs.synapse.org/articles/challenge_administration.html) to building out a challenge.
+If you have already configured your evaluation queues and are ready to interact with submitted submissions, then you are at the right place.

-This is a lightweight script that validates and scores a challenge on Synapse.

 ## Dependencies

-Python 3.5 and above
+* Python 3.5 and above
+* Software:
 ```
 pip install synapseclient
 pip install git+https://github.com/Sage-Bionetworks/challengeutils.git